Luthercare’s Notice of Privacy Pratices

 You have the right (1) to inspect and obtain a copy of your health information, (2) to obtain an account of certain disclosures of your health information, (3) to request communications of your health information by alternative means or to alternative locations, (4) to request that we amend your health information if you feel it is incorrect, and (5) to a paper copy of this Notice.
 We may deny these requests only in very limited circumstances.
 You also have the right to request a restriction on our uses and disclosures of your health information for treatment, payment or healthcare operations, or to members of your family or friends involved in your care or payment for that care.
 We are not required to comply with any such request unless the request is to restrict disclosure to a health plan if the disclosure is for the purpose of carrying out payment or health care operations and is not otherwise required by law and the protected health information relates solely to a health care item or service for which you or another person that is not the health plan has paid in full.
 All requests for any of the above items must be made in writing to our Privacy Officer at the address listed at the end of this Note.
 We will respond to all such requests.

 We are required by law to maintain the privacy of your health information and to provide you with this Notice describing our legal duties, privacy practices, and your rights with respect to the health information we collect, create and maintain about you.
 We are required to notify you if any of your protected health information is illegally used or disclosed.
-We are also required to abide by the terms of our Notice of Privacy Practices as that Notice is modified from time to time.
+We are also required to abide by the terms of our Notice of Privacy Practices which may be modified from time to time.
+You will be notified of any substantive modification.
 We will not use or disclose your health information without your authorization except as described in this notice.

 How we may use and disclose health information about you: